SamTebbs33/mkvim/README.md

         -> .vimrc
 ```

-It will also make an alias in your ~/.vim_aliases file (it will created if it doesn't exist), so that you can then run your new profile with
+It will also make an alias in your ~/.vim_aliases file (it gets created if it doesn't exist), so that you can then run your new profile with

 ```
 vimname